 The Florence E. Smith STEM School is an exemplary 21st-century learning community whose students persevere to acquire the necessary knowledge, skills, and learning dispositions to be responsible, productive, creative, and self-directed learners.
 With 21st-century skills at the heart of a STEM Education, Smith STEM School prepares all students today for the world of tomorrow no matter which career paths they follow.
 In addition to the district curriculum, Smith STEM School provides students with innovative learning experiences through our Habits of Mind, engineering curriculum, integration of technology, and student-centered inquiry experiences.
 Our inquiry-based instruction and learning empowers students by cultivating critical thinking, problem solving, perseverance and collaboration.

 Smith STEM students reach beyond subject areas to challenge their minds in creative ways through:

 - Weekly science lab experiences led by our science teacher in the only elementary science lab in the district

 - Monthly student-led assemblies highlighting our Habits of Mind, student achievements and stewardship

 - Engineering is Elementary curriculum developed by the Boston Museum of Science

 - Technology-rich classrooms that foster communication, critical thinking, collaboration, and problem-solving through engineering, coding, and robotics experiences

-- A math specialist who supports meaningful mathematics instruction that fosters student independence and allows students to construct their own conceptual understanding to solve real world problems by applying mathematical ideas
+- A math specialist who supports meaningful mathematics instruction that fosters student independence and allows students to construct their conceptual understanding to solve real-world problems by applying mathematical ideas

-- Suzuki violin lessons pre-kindergarten to grade 3
+- Suzuki violin lessons in Pre-K to Grade 3